Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Experiments and Analysis

 \textbf{Comparison experiments from Potsdam R-G-B to Vaihingen IR-R-G. } In this task, Postsdam R-G-B and Vaihingen IR-R-G images are respectively served as source-domain and target-domain.
 The 2904 annotated training images from Potsdam and 1296 no-annotation training images from Vaihingen are used to train the model.
 The 440 Vaihingen testing images are used for evaluation.
-As shown in Fig.\ref{Fig1}, ``Potsdam R-G-B to Vaihingen IR-R-G'' adaptation is more complex than ``Potsdam IR-R-G to Vaihingen IR-R-G'' adaptation.
-Besides suffering from different ground sampling distance, this task also suffers from remote sensing sensor variation.
+As shown in Fig.~\ref{Fig1}, ``Potsdam R-G-B to Vaihingen IR-R-G'' adaptation is more complex than ``Potsdam IR-R-G to Vaihingen IR-R-G'' adaptation.
+Besides suffering from different ground sampling distances, this task also suffers from remote sensing sensor variation.
 The comparison results on this task are shown in Tab.\ref{Tab3}.
-Obviously, DeeplabV3 and SegFormer based ST-DASegNet respectively outperform Zhang \textit{et al.}~\cite{DA-CSLG} and DAFormer~\cite{DAFormer} and achieve SOTA results.
-In addition, Similar to the results on ``Potsdam R-G-B to Vaihingen IR-R-G'' task, ST-DASegNet also outperforms second best method by large margin on ``Clutter'' category. \textbf{Comparison experiments from Vaihingen IR-R-G to Potsdam R-G-B. }In this task, Vaihingen IR-R-G and Potsdam R-G-B images are respectively served as source-domain and target-domain.
+Obviously, SegFormer based ST-DASegNet outperforms DAFormer~\cite{DAFormer} and achieves SOTA results.
+DeeplabV3 based ST-DASegNet achieves comparable results with \cite{DA-CIAUDA}.
+In addition, Similar to the results on ``Potsdam IR-R-G to Vaihingen IR-R-G'' task (Tab.\ref{Tab1}), ST-DASegNet also outperforms the second best method by a large margin in ``Clutter'' category. \textbf{Comparison experiments from Vaihingen IR-R-G to Potsdam R-G-B. }In this task, Vaihingen IR-R-G and Potsdam R-G-B images are respectively served as source-domain and target-domain.
 The 1296 annotated training images from Vaihingen and 2904 no-annotation training images from Potsdam are used to train the model.
 The 1694 Potsdam testing images are used for evaluation.
 From Tab.\ref{Tab4}, we also obtain encouraging results.
 On this task, DeeplabV3 based ST-DASegNet shows surprising improvement.
 Compared to baseline results, it gains 24.16\% on $mIoU$ value and 25.06\% and $mF$-score.
-Compared to recent best DeeplabV3 based method~\cite{DA-CSLG}, it leads by 7.06\% on $mIoU$ value and 3.59\% on $mF$-score.
-Moreover, SegFormer based ST-DASegNet achieves best performance on 4 categories (Impervious surfaces, Car, Low vegetation and building) and achieves the current SOTA results on $mIoU$ value and $mF$-score.
+Compared to the recent best DeeplabV3 based method~\cite{DA-CIAUDA}, it leads by 2.68\% on $mIoU$ value.
+Moreover, SegFormer based ST-DASegNet achieves the best performance on 4 categories (Impervious surfaces, Cars, Low vegetation, and Building) and achieves the current SOTA results on $mIoU$ value and $mF$-score.